codemagic-ci-cd/codemagic-build-speeds-benchmarks/README.md

 # Build Speeds Benchmarks

-Codemagic offers the powerful Mac machines including M2, M2 Pro, Mac Studio M2 Max and M2 Ultra machines for the developers to build and test their apps faster.
-This document contains tests run on popular open-source native iOS projects to give you an idea about the fast speed in a real-world scenario and the comparison with M2 and Mac Studio M2 Max machines.
+Codemagic offers the powerful Mac machines including M2, Mac Studio M2 Max, M2 Ultra machines, M4 and M4 Pro for developers to build and test their apps faster.
+This document contains tests run on popular open-source native iOS projects to give you an idea about the fast speed in a real-world scenario and the comparison with M2, Mac Studio M2 Max, M4 and M4 Pro machines.

 > Benchmark builds last updated: October 8th, 2024